• Skip to primary navigation

 Instructions

-• Break the chocolate bar into pieces and place it in a microwave safe dish.
-Melt it by microwaving on high for 30 second intervals.
-Once melted, stir in the sea salt and espresso beans until the beans are coated.
+• Place the chocolate in a microwave safe dish.
+Melt it by microwaving it on high in 30 second intervals, until melted.

-• Using a slotted spoon or fork transfer the coated espresso beans onto a baking sheet lined with parchment paper or a silicone sheet.
+• Using a slotted spoon or fork transfer the coated espresso beans onto a baking sheet lined with parchment paper or a silicone liner.
 Place the baking sheet in the freezer for 3-5 minutes to harden the chocolate.

 Notes

-3. Omit the sea salt if you prefer unsalted chocolate.
+2. Omit the sea salt if you prefer unsalted chocolate.

 Nutrition